CFPB Director’s Financial Analyst Program

 The CFPB will host information sessions about the DFA Program and the application process, including a question-and-answer period conducted over WebEx.
 You must register to attend.
 You should confirm you are able to access WebEx through your web browser or by downloading the application in advance of the webinar start time.
 The webinar sessions will take place on the following dates.

-Join us for Open House sessions held on the day after each webinar.
+Join us for our drop-in Open House sessions held on the day after each webinar.
 No new information will be presented at these sessions, but they serve as an opportunity to meet with DFA Program Management, Recruiting Leads, and current DFAs to ask any remaining questions about the DFA program and application process.

 If you have additional questions or would like to be added to our email list to be notified of the window opening and closing, please email CFPB_DFA_Program@cfpb.gov.